rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Over the years, we have raised consciousness about the  importance of being active and about exercising our body.
 These messages are useful.

-To go further in this mantra, we have to reach our joints, ligaments, tendons and cartilages.
+Now, let's go further in this mantra, we have to reach our joints, ligaments, tendons and cartilages.

 Why is this important?